 Peel the sweet potatoes and cut in small dices.
 Thinly slice the onion.

-Cut the chicken in 1 inch cubes.
+Cut the chicken thigh in 1 inch cubes.
 Lightly oil and salt the chicken.

 Bake the sweet potatoes & chicken: On a lined baking sheet, place the sweet potato.
 Drizzle with oil and season with salt & pepper.
 Combine and distribute evenly.

 Caramelize the onion: In an oiled pan, add the onions.
-Season with salt.
+Season with salt & pepper.
 Stir and saute, stirring regularly for 15-20 minutes or until caramelized.

 Prepare the tomatoes & warm the wraps: Cut the tomatoes in small dices.